brennanhyde8/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This guide walks through the prerequisites and installation process for deploying osTicket on a Windows Virtual Machine using Microsoft Azure and connecting through Remote Desktop.
 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)